Text by CLOT Magazine

 Tokyo Tapes: Piano Recycle, released on Dugnad Records in April 2021, is an epic archival collection fusing ambient, drone and experimentalist textures.
 Performed with a live emotion in mind, this aspect of the collection adds to the innovative spontaneity and the duo’s dynamic musicianship.

-Jerve is an artist known for his genre-defying curiosity, adventures transcending dogma and style and has been running the Oslo-based label Dugnad rec since 2016.
+Jerve is an artist known for his genre-defying curiosity and adventures transcending dogma and style and has been running the Oslo-based label Dugnad Rec since 2016.
 He has been an important figure in the next wave of Norwegian jazz musicians, and likewise, Balducci, although coming from strictly electronic musicianship, has moved towards extended jazz and improvised genres.

 It sounds like what could be a live DJ set from Stian’s studio with Kjetil’s piano built-in.
 There are also some gold nuggets from new and upcoming releases happening here in Norway, and it’s always really nice to present our peers’ work in a worldwide context.

-He enhanced and transmuted these slices into electronically usable forms.
-In short, manifesting an entirely new instrument out of the original studio tapes from Kichijoji.
+He enhanced and transmuted these slices into electronically usable forms with his array of digital and analogue processors.
+In short, manifests an entirely new instrument out of the original studio tapes from Kichijoji.
 From this, he created a bunch of demonstrations showcasing its various possibilities and sent them back to Kjetil.
 With all thumbs up, he started composing and producing what became TOKYO TAPES: PIANO RECYCLE.

 What do you want to explore musically in this project?
-Did you follow your usual process or were experimenting with others?
+Did you follow your usual process, or were experimenting with others?

 From a Norwegian perspective, we could call it “extended jazz”.
 As such, the process of working together has been just as impromptu as the music itself.
-Still, the final product sounds polished like a completely planned work because of Stian’s strong aesthetic welding – while Kjetil has been functioning more like a behind-the-scenes producer after supplying the initial fundament.
+Still, the final product sounds polished, like a completely planned work because of Stian’s strong aesthetic welding – while Kjetil has been functioning more like a behind-the-scenes producer after supplying the initial fundament.

 What does each of you bring to the project? musically (or technically) and conceptually speaking?

 Having been active as DIY musicians and label managers for several years, it was also a natural progression to advance our skills and knowledge of how to actually bring our artistry to the rest of the world.
-Hence we’re really happy to be sharing this with you guys at CLOT.
+Hence we’re really happy to share this with you guys at CLOT.

 The album is set to be listened to in a place of nature, free of distractions; What is your relationship with technology nowadays?
 How do you cope with screen/digital technology overload?

-This means that it is up to each one of us to make sense of the world, whether it being through a laptop keyboard or waves on the beach.
-We both became fathers to our firstborns in 2019, which certainly has pointed our directions towards a conscious use of our time and effort.
+This means that it is up to each one of us to make sense of the world, whether it is through a laptop keyboard or waves on the beach.
+We both became fathers to our firstborns in 2019, which certainly has pointed our direction towards a conscious use of our time and effort.